pypa/distlib/docs/internals.rst

 Finding dependencies
 ~~~~~~~~~~~~~~~~~~~~

 A dependency finder will depend on a locator to locate dependencies.
-A simple
+A simple approach
-approach will be to consider a :class:`DependencyFinder` class which takes a
+will be to consider a :class:`~distlib.locators.DependencyFinder` class which takes a
 locator as a constructor argument.
 It might look something like this::

     class DependencyFinder(object):